local-ring/b657-final-project/proposal.md

 ## Research Plan and Timeline

 - March 11 - March 18: Familiarize with the existing annotation software and active learning framework.
 Understand the current acquisition functions and the U-Net backbone.
 - March 18 - Apr 1: Implement and integrate new acquisition functions based on prediction uncertainty, consistency, and temporal discrepancy.
 Conduct human-model interactions to evaluate the effectiveness of different acquisition functions.
-Also, prepare interim project presentation.
+Subsequently, prepare interim project presentation.
 - Apr 1 - Apr 15: Explore the integration of the Prithvi transformer-based model as a replacement for the U-Net backbone.
 Investigate techniques like LoRA and visual prompt tuning for efficient model adaptation.
 - Apr 15 - Apr 28: Prepare the project poster, finalize the active learning framework, conduct final experiments, and prepare the project report.